-MuttsPosted about 5 years ago by Holly
+MuttsPosted over 5 years ago by Holly

 National Mutt Day is December 2!
 Its a great excuse to celebrate the marvelous genetic diversity of dogs.